HarryKodden/iRODS-Development-Bootstrapper/README.md

 ```
 Maker for iRODS software, by Harry Kodden

-Will build into: /home/harry/irods/build for distribution: ubuntu20
+Will build into: ./build for distribution: ubuntu20

-Output will be produced into: /home/harry/irods/build/ubuntu20

 You can adjust distribution by setting environ variable 'DISTRIBUTION'